siwill22/SeamountTrails/README.md

 - grid of present-day bathymetry (in netcdf format)
 - set of polygons around the edges of the seamounts, with ages assigned corresponding to the age of seamount formation (in a GPlates-readable format, ie shapefile, gpml or gmt)

+Outputs:
+- set of paleobathymetry rasters (in netcdf format).
+These would then be loaded into GPlates using the 'import --> time-dependent raster' option

+Once in GPlates, the time-dependent raster sequence can be linked to any reconstruction model by attaching to the static polygons for that model.

+Required python modules:
+- numpy
+- matplotlib
+- xarray
+- pygplates
+- stripy